 This recipe is easy in many ways.
 There are 5 affordable, seasonal and accessible main ingredients.
 It’s just a roast + blend kind of affair, so there’s minimal hands-on time.
 A bowl is so warm and filling on its own, while the flavour and heft is kind of easy to appreciate as well.
 There are obvious creamy and nutty qualities, but just the right high note of acidity from a squeeze of lemon waves hello when needed.
 The rosemary is strong (she does love to be a star), but contends aptly with the musky cauliflower and sweet onions.
 Potatoes combine with the high water content of the crucifer to make a sincerely creamy purée.
 This is a recipe I count on in the closing phase of Winter, the most trying phase I feel.
 There is much to anticipate; the seedlings and building projects of warmer days, but for now there are cellar vegetables and hot ovens to stay loyal to.

 So I moved on to something I knew front to back and all through the dreamy middle.
-I used to cook at a little café and when I made it up, this soup was always received with a certain surprised approval.
+I used to cook at a little café and when I made it up, this roasted cauliflower soup was always received with a certain surprised approval.
 Cauliflower, potatoes, and onions on that soup of the day sign… sort of peasant-sounding fare on the surface (there is a charm to that for some).
 The rosemary fragrance and deep-warming nature of it brought people around I think.
 I go kind of wild with toppin’s on this (like everything I eat), but the soup is lovely in its simplest form with a little black pepper sprinkle.

 Hope you’re all having some cozy and easy days by the oven or wherever you like to be.
 I had a brief glimpse of sunbeams and chirping birds on an outing today, so I know that the world is at work on something wonderful for us all over again in the coming months.
 Be warm in the meantime :)